mbrennwa/mataa/TestTone/source/README.txt

 - Linux

+0. Make sure ALSA is available on your system.
+You might have to install the ALSA development files so that the compiler will be able to use ALSA.
+On Debian (and derived systems like Ubuntu):

+	apt get install libasound2-dev

 1. Download a recent release of the portaudio source code from www.portaudio.org.
 The files are packed in *.tgz file.
 Extract the files from the *.tgz file.
 In the following example, I stored the portaudio files on my Desktop (~/Desktop/portaudio/).

 2. Open a terminal window and cd to the portaudio directory: